Benefits of Money Management for College Students

 It is important to consider all the ways in which you can lower college costs, so ask your school’s financial aid office about student loan options to help determine what approach might be best for you.

-Long after you graduate college student loans can affect credit score.
+Long after you graduate college student loans can affect your credit score.

-Since payment history and length of credit play an important role in credit score calculations, those who pay back their student loans in a timely manner should see a positive credit impact.
+Since payment history and length of credit play an important role in credit score calculations, those who pay back their student loans on time should see a positive credit impact over time.

-Estimate the amount of student loan debt you will owe upon graduation and come up with a payment plan on how you will pay it back ahead of time so you can avoid any bad credit.
+Estimate the amount of student loan debt you will owe upon graduation and come up with a payment plan on how you will pay it back ahead of time so you can avoid any missing payments leading to bad credit.

 Apply for scholarships